Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/index.md

 - **Databases (RDS):** we use `pg_dump` to make a single restorable dump file, then upload it.
 We do not use the AWS "export to S3" feature, because that format cannot be loaded back into a database.
 - **Data warehouse (Redshift):** we use the `UNLOAD` command to write every table to the bucket as Parquet files.
 We also save the table definitions, because `UNLOAD` saves only the rows, not the structure.
 - **File systems (EFS):** we use AWS DataSync, a managed copy service, in "Basic mode" so it can fully verify every file after the copy.
 - **Disks (EBS):** we take a snapshot, make a copy volume, attach it to a small helper server, and copy the whole file system to a compressed file.
 We check every disk partition so we miss nothing.
+We stop a running server before the snapshot, because two of them write data every day.

 For the 2 disks unused since 2021, we cannot see inside them yet, because the current login is read-only.
 A person with write access must attach and inspect them first, then decide to back up or skip.